Geography: the Alentejo plain and the walled town

 For details that may change, transport, weather, opening hours, verify with these official sources.

-How do I get from Lisbon to Évora?
+How do you get from Lisbon to Évora?

-The CP Intercidades train from Lisbon Oriente takes about 90 minutes (around 4 daily departures, EUR 13-17 each way).
-By car, the A6/A2 motorway from central Lisbon takes 90-100 minutes.
-The car gives access to the megaliths and the wineries; the train is more relaxing for a one-day trip.
+Take the CP Intercidades train from Lisbon Oriente; it runs about four times a day and takes around 90 minutes (13 to 17 euros each way).
+By car, the A6/A2 motorway from central Lisbon takes 90 to 100 minutes.
+The car gives access to the megaliths and wineries; the train is more relaxing for a one-day trip.

 Is Évora worth a day trip from Lisbon?